unfoldingWord-box3/desktop-app-template/README.md

 <sup><b>(2)</b></sup> The build script will fail on any clients set to a different branch with uncommitted changes or with conflicts vs, the latest main pull.
 Scroll back up in the terminal to find any build errors and address them.

 <br />
 <sup><b>(3)</b></sup> If running into an error saying that another instance is running, you can either find the other instance and stop it, or simply reboot.
-Another instance could be one started from a .zip, .tgz, installed version, a different desktop-app-[app-name], or a manually started panksomia-web.
+Another instance could be one started from a .zip, .tgz, installed version, run from a different repo, or a manually started panksomia-web.

 ## Additional Info TL;DR - For reference when needed!
 ### Ecosystem setup and configuration